1

 • "extremely hostile"

-Why others are wrong: A (They are similar in size.), C (Venus is 96% CO2; Earth is not.), D (Not stated; Venus is second from the sun.).
+Why others are wrong: A (They are similar in size.), B (This option is incorrect.), D (Not stated; Venus is second from the sun.).